 What is a Taro Root?

-- This brown, barrel-shaped root has white, beige, or light gray potato-like flesh with a nutty flavor.
+- This brown, barrel-shaped root has white, beige, or light gray potato-like flesh, sometimes with purple flecks throughout.
+It is starchy with a nutty flavor.
 It is commonly used in Island cuisines to make poi and also in Asian/Chinese cooking.

 - Taro Root must be cooked and cannot be eaten raw!
 Remove skins before cooking.
-Prepare like potatoes, or add to soups or stews.
+Use in any potato or sweet potato recipes–savory and sweet!

 When are they in season?